 Under the National Organ Transplant Act, it is unlawful for any person or entity to knowingly acquire, receive, or otherwise transfer any human organ for valuable consideration for use in human transplantation if the transfer affects interstate commerce.
-However, "valuable consideration" excludes the reasonable payments associated with the removal, transportation, implantation, processing, preservation, quality control, and storage of a human organ.
-We believe the compensation we receive for the processing and cryopreservation services we provide with respect to our allografts falls within this statutory exception.
+However, "valuable consideration" excludes reasonable payments associated with the removal, transportation, implantation, processing, preservation, quality control, and storage of a human organ.
+We believe the compensation we receive with respect to our allografts falls within this statutory exception.